hyperconnect/new-project/README.md

 This repository contains a template you can use to seed a repository for a new open source project.

-See go/releasing (available externally at https://opensource.google.com/docs/releasing/) for more information about releasing a new Google open source project.
+(For hyperconnect employees) See internal OpenSource Guideline for more information about releasing a new Hyperconnect open source project.

-This template uses the Apache license, as is Google's default.
-See the documentation for instructions on using alternate license.
+This template uses the Apache license, as is Hyperconnect's default.
+See the Guildline for instructions on using alternate license.

 ## How to use this template